Bow hunting mountain zebra South Africa

-The cost for bow hunting mountain zebra South Africa for the 2018 South African bow hunting season has been confirmed at $ 2 500 for the 2018 bow hunting season.
+The cost for bow hunting mountain zebra for the 2020 bow hunting season is $ 2 500.

 Draw weight bow hunting mountain zebra

-The recommended draw weight for bow hunting zebra in South Africa is any increment greater than minimum draw mass.
-Any draw weight equal to or greater than 70 lbs is recommended for bow hunting zebra.
+The recommended draw weight for bow hunting mountain zebra is any increment greater than minimum draw mass.
+Any draw weight equal to or greater than 70 lbs is recommended.

 Kinetic energy (KE) required

-The minimum kinetic energy (KE) required for bow hunting zebra is 60 ft. / lb.
+The minimum kinetic energy (KE) required is 60 ft. / lb.

-A minimum arrow velocity of 245 fps is suggested for bow hunting zebra.
+A minimum arrow velocity of 245 fps is recommended.

-A minimum arrow weight of 450 grains (gr) is suggested for bow hunting zebra in Africa.
+A minimum arrow weight of 450 grains (gr) is required.

 Average shot distance

-Average shooting distance when bow hunting zebra in South Africa from our bow hunting blinds are seldom further away than 19 to 25 yards from your trophy zebra.
+Average shot distance from our bow hunting blinds are seldom further away than 19 to 25 yards.

-Suggested broad heads for bow hunting zebra in South Africa would be a minimum of 100 grains (gr) to 125 grains (gr)
+Suggested broad heads would be a minimum of 100 grains (gr) to 125 grains (gr)